 Selecting items to feature is as much an art as a science.
 While there are many other factors at play, there are some standards of presentation that we look for in any item or shop we feature, which greatly increase your chances of selection.

-An example of a beautiful lifestyle image by Fully Woolly: well-lit, carefully styled and composed, with clear focus on the product.
+An example of a beautiful lifestyle image by R.Fernando Art: well-lit, carefully styled and composed, with clear focus on the product.

 Detailed descriptions of items and their story